 Example Heritage links - Somerset Rural Life Museum uses models of the Somerset Flattner with KS1 children.
 This boat helps children discuss the pros-and-cons of the 'Levels' now being being protected from floods.

 Bristol programme about the flow of water in and around Bristol, a city with the highest tidal reach of any city in the world.
 Connecting schools and families to the natural processes that are often ignored and raising awareness of the importance of our relationship with all aspect of water in a changing world.
 The project provides free resources for science, arts, literacy, and history.

 Example Heritage links - Bristol's contentious 'Golden Age of Trade' was built on the tides.

-Pupils work with an aerospace engineer t build and fly their own gliders and radio-controlled model aeroplanes.
+Pupils work with an aerospace engineer to build and fly their own gliders and radio-controlled model airplanes.
 Following practical demonstrations of how the earliest aviators got in the air and an exploration of the future of aviation pupils are challenged to build and improve their models through flight tests.
 A half or whole-day event.
 Whole-days can end with formation flying in the school-hall as part of an air-show for parents and other pupils.

 Example Heritage links - Bristol's heritage in advancing aviation.
 From the Scout to Concorde.

 Explore My Future activities and resources with business volunteers that include Top Trumps Job cards packs exploring different careers, ‘I-Spy’ sticker journals and ‘skills for life wall chart’.
 Activity can incorporate site visits to business partners.
 There are training options for teachers to build annual events with business partners.
 These can include drama training for staging pupil-produced theatre for parents that reveal children’s uinderstanding of the skills they are developing and their aspirations for the future as they begin to think of transition to secondary school.

 Example Heritage links - Working with Historic England Education to explore the jobs that were important local to a school